 We currently operate three of UK’s most prestigious networks, carrying over half the UK’s light rail passengers between them.
 They are:

-The DLR has grown to become the UK’s busiest light rail network, carrying over 117 million passengers each year.
+The DLR has grown to become the UK’s busiest light rail network, pre-pandemic carrying over 117 million passengers each year.

-Since taking over, KeolisAmey Docklands has introduced a range of improvements to customer service, operations and the network’s physical nfrastructure.
+Since taking over, KeolisAmey Docklands has introduced a range of improvements to customer service, operations and the network’s physical infrastructure.
 Working closely with Transport for London, the partners have succeeded in maintaining the network’s industry-leading 99% departures record, while boosting customer satisfaction to an annual rate of 89%, an all-time high for the network.

 In 2017, KeolisAmey, the joint venture between Keolis and UK services provider Amey, won the contract to operate Greater Manchester’s Metrolink tram network.
 With 103km of track and eight lines serving 99 stations, Metrolink is currently the largest tram system in the United Kingdom.

 Key features of the contract include a major focus on improving operational reliability, customer service and security with an increased staff presence on the network – particularly in the evening and at weekends.

 We are also a part of the Tramlink consortium that helps to deliver one of the UK’s leading light rail systems in Nottingham.

 Drawing upon our extensive international experience, we have helped to continually deliver improvements to this award-winning service.